 1. Enhanced ability to cope with your cancer

 According to a recent study, patients who attended a cancer support group were shown to be more active.
-They used coping strategies and felt more in control of their treatment.
+They used coping strategies and felt more in control of their Cancer Radiation Treatment.
 Why?
 Think of it like this: If you had to embark on a difficult journey, you would likely want to travel with someone who was previously on that same journey.
 Or who is presently traveling that same road.

 2. A safe place to talk about your struggles